 FORWARD is the perfect conference for busy foster parents, kinship caregivers, adoptive parents, and all those who work so hard to support these amazing families.
 An on-demand virtual conference means registrants for the conference will be able to take each day’s courses whenever they have the time.
-You can join the conference with us over the three days or at your own pace over the next three months!
-Yes, until the end of September 2021.
+You can join the conference at your own pace!

 Complete all 12 courses within your timeframe and then print out your training certificate.

 Welcome to FORWARD with Aysha E. Schomburg, J.D., Associate Commissioner, Children's Bureau

 FORWARD with Hope, a Conversation with Chan Hellman, PhD